Home

 Our human nature is complex, and various people respond differently to dopamine, individually and also at different times.

-Our bodies are not mere sock puppets for an invisible soul, yet also, our soul is what makes us fully human, not just clever ambitious animals.
+Our bodies are not mere sock puppets for an invisible soul, yet also, our soul is what makes us more than clever ambitious animals.
 Dopamine makes us feel antsy, always seeking more, and it helps a lot to understand what's most worth striving for.

 4. Dewey